IBM/zos-node-accessor/README.md

 #### Allocate

-`allocateDataset(datasetName, allocateParams)` - Allocate sequential or partition (with the DCB attribut "PDSTYPE=PDS") dataset.
+`allocateDataset(datasetName, allocateParams)` - Allocate sequential or partition (with the DCB attribute "PDSTYPE=PDS") dataset.

 ##### Parameter

 * datasetName - _string_ -  Dataset name to allocate.
 * allocateParams - _object | string_ -  A string of space separated DCB attributes or an object of DCB attribute key-value pairs, eg. "LRECL=80 RECFM=VB" or {"LRECL": 80, "RECFM": "VB"}.
-These attributes are transferred as FTP site sub commands.
+These attributes are transferred as FTP `site` sub commands.
 The tested attributes includes BLKsize/BLOCKSIze, BLocks, CYlinders, Directory, LRecl, PDSTYPE, PRImary, RECfm, SECondary, and TRacks.

 Note: `DSORG=PO` was defined by zos-node-accessor, not `site` sub command.
 It's deprecated by `site` sub command, `PDSTYPE=PDS` or `PDSTYPE=PDSE`.